eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ## Why you need nodes/peers?

 In the EOS blockchain, nodes can be configured to operate in different ways.
-It is this flexibility in having nodes serve distinct roles which allows for a more distributed load and a smoother blockchain experience to the end user.
+It is this flexibility in having nodes serve distinct roles which allows for a more distributed load and a smoother blockchain experience for the end user.
 Some of the node types in EOS include, but are not limited to:

 * **Producing Nodes**: produce blocks to be added to the chain
 * **Relay Nodes**: validate/relay blocks and/or transactions